brianjcohen/brianjcohen.github.io/content/ssh-agent and ssh-askpass under Wayland on OpenSUSE Tumbleweed.md

 ## Final Thoughts

 This setup is sufficient for me because I use SK keys tied to my Yubikey, but I do not use regular keys that have passphrases.
 For that situation, you may want to use Kwallet to store your passphrases, allowing your keys stored within your agent to be unlocked at login and used throughout your session.
-While I've never done it myself, it's my understanding that you just need to launch Kwallet and enable it. c
+While I've never done it myself, it's my understanding that you just need to launch Kwallet and enable it.

+The help I received from my good friend, and very talented engineer, [Drew Vogel](https://www.linkedin.com/in/drewpvogel/) was invaluable as I was working through this problem.